-Historical losses associated with Operational Risk events are well within the Tradition London Group's minimum regulatory capital requirement for Operational Risk.
+Historical losses associated with operational risk events are well within the Tradition London Group's minimum regulatory capital requirement for operational risk.

+iv.
 Regulatory Risk

-The Compliance function in London has the day-to-day responsibility for ensuring that an appropriate regulatory risk framework is in place and that regulatory risk is identified, assessed and managed across all legal entities.
+Whilst TLG management remain ultimately responsible for overall compliance with legal and regulatory requirements, the Compliance function in London has the day-to-day responsibility for ensuring that an appropriate regulatory risk framework is in place and that regulatory risk is identified, assessed and managed across all legal entities.
 The scope for regulatory risk covers the risk of material loss, reputational damage or liability arising from a failure to comply with the requirements of the Tradition Group's lead regulator, the Financial Conduct Authority, other regulatory bodies and related codes of best practice that oversee regulated financial services businesses.